Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: Background

 \subsection{Prediction Intervals (PIs)}

 Let $X \in \mathcal{X}$ and $Y \in \mathcal{Y}$ be random variables representing the input observation and label, respectively.
-We denote with $\pi(X,Y)$ the joint distribution of $X$ and $Y$, and with $\pi(Y|X)$ we denote the conditional distribution of $Y$ given $X$.
-A PI constructed using a collection of training samples $\{(x_i,y_i), i=1,2,\ldots,n\}$, where $(x_i,y_i)$ are realizations of $\pi(X,Y)$, is given by $\hat{C}_{\pi,n}(x) = [L(x),U(x)]$, where $L$ and $U$ are functions that map from $\mathcal{X}$ to $\mathcal{Y}$.
-The \textit{width}, or length, of a PI, $U(X_{n+1}) - L(X_{n+1})$, is governed by the confidence level, i.e.\ the probability of a new observation lying within the provided PI.
+We denote with $\pi(X,Y)$ the joint distribution of $X$ and $Y$, and with $\pi(Y|X)$ the conditional distribution of $Y$ given $X$.
+A PI constructed using a collection of training samples $\{(x_i,y_i), i=1,2,\ldots,n\}$, where $(x_i,y_i)$ are realizations of $\pi(X,Y)$, is given by $\hat{C}_{\pi,n}(x) = [L(x),U(x)]$, where $L$ and $U$ are functions that map $\mathcal{X}$ into $\mathcal{Y}$.
+The width, or length, of a PI $U(X_{n+1}) - L(X_{n+1})$ is governed by the confidence level $\alpha$, i.e.\ the probability $(1-\alpha)$ of a new observation lying within the PI.
 More uncertain predictions produce wider intervals.
 The \textit{coverage} of a PI indicates the probability that the interval contains the actual value of the predicted variable.
-A PI is called \textit{valid}, or calibrated, if the coverage probability for a new test point $(X_{n+1},Y_{n+1}) \sim \pi$ is guaranteed to be greater or equal to the designed confidence level.
-PI coverage guarantees are discussed in the following.
+A PI is called \textit{valid}, or calibrated, if the coverage probability for a new test point $(X_{n+1},Y_{n+1}) \sim \pi$ is guaranteed to be equal or greater than the designed confidence level.
+PI's coverage guarantees are discussed in the following.